-II.
-Case Study #1: Family vs. Profession
+III.
+Case Study #3: Family vs. Profession

-You are a bio-chemist working for the National Research Council in Ottawa, having obtained both an Honours B.Sc. from U of Calgary and an M.Sc. from U of Saskatchewan and worked for a time with the provincial Ministry of Environment in Manitoba.
+You are a bio-chemist working in the area of environmental health for the National Research Council in Ottawa, having obtained both an Honours B.Sc. from U of Calgary, an M.Sc. from U of Saskatchewan, worked for a time with the provincial Ministry of Environment in Manitoba and now are being considered for an educational sabbatical to get your degree in Environmental Health from CUE.
 You are on summer vacation visiting your brother, who left a very successful career in banking and moved his family into the Selkirk Mountains of B.C. where they have poured their time, energy and entire life savings (\$\$\$) into the recent purchase, renovation and subsequent re-opening of a large, historic resort hotel in a small town renowned for its allegedly curative hot springs.

-Being a TYPE A personality, you become bored and decide to show their grade six (6) daughter (your niece) environmental techniques she could use for a science fair project.
+Being a TYPE A personality, you become bored and decide to show their grade six (6) daughter (your niece) environmental health techniques to use in a science fair project.
 The first task is to test the water in the springs.
 You learn, much to your surprise, that it is very high in a derivative of strontium, a mineral in this particular chemical form that has recently been suspected to raise the possibility of birth defects when in contact with the skin of pregnant women.

-Team Challenge (Small group listings are in Addendum A) What do you do with your suspicions? - To what extent should family be a factor in your decision?
-To what degree is the fact your niece is involved an issue? • What is your final decision?
-Prepare a presentation for the full group Video Vignette: Ethics Unwrapped Self-serving Biaswhat does this vignette say to us?how might it be a useful reminder in our work? - now might it be a useful reminder in our work:
+Team Challenge (Small group listings are in Addendum A)

+• To и nt do you do with your suspicions? what extent should family be a factor in your decision? what degree is the fact your niece is involved an issue?
+It is your final decision?

+Prepare a presentation for the full group...